 What happens if I do not pay my Bar Dues?

 A late fee of $75 is assessed after 8/1 and you are ineligible to practice after 9/1.
 Another late fee of $100 is assessed after 1/1 (Total Late Fee $175).
 After the second year of unpaid status, your membership status is changed to administratively suspended.
-Your membership will remain as administratively suspended for a five year period starting from the first year that you did not pay your annual dues.
+Your membership will remain as administratively suspended for a five year period starting after the first year that you did not pay your annual dues.
 During this five year period, you may reinstate by being recertified thru the Fitness process with Bar Admissions, completing several administrative requirements and paying additional penalty fees, dues and late fees.
 After the five-year period, you will be required to retake the Bar Exam to be readmitted.

 What happens if a student member loses eligibility?